Angelia Ong: Media and environmental activism

-Ong travelled to Reunion Islands and crowned Elsa Techer as Miss Earth Reunion Islands 2016 at the culmination of the gala night on May 7, 2016, in Reunion Islands.
+Ong travelled to the Reunion Islands and crowned Elsa Techer as Miss Earth Reunion Islands 2016 on May 7, 2016.
 During the Philippines Independence Day on June 12, 2016, she talked about her advocacy to fight climate change.
-On July 28, 2016, Ong went to the United States to attend the coronation of Miss Earth United States 2016 pageant.
+On July 28, 2016, Ong went to the United States to attend Miss Earth United States 2016.

 She went to Armenia, Colombia, on August 11, 2016, together with Btittany Ann Payne Miss Earth Water 2016, to crown the winner of Miss Earth Colombia 2016.
 She also joined the Miss Earth Colombia 2016 candidates for the Todos Ponemos program to promote sustainable development, preservation of natural resources, and "the three Rs": reduce, reuse, recycle.

 Ong arrived in Sri Lanka on August 26, 2016, with the invitation by TV Derana.
 There she crowned the winner Derana Miss Sri Lanka for Miss Earth 2016 on August 31, 2016, at Citrus, Waskaduwa.
 In Sri Lanka, she engaged in numerous environmental projects, including the launching of “Manusath Derana Nature Force’ project, an initiative to plant one million trees in the country where 300 sandalwood plants were initially planted.
 She was accompanied by Brittany Ann Payne, Miss Earth Water 2016.

-In April 2017, Ong and Miss Earth 2016 Katherine Espín flew to Angola for the Earth Day 2017 and for the crowning of Miss Earth Angola 2017 and also graced a tree planting activity together with Fundacao Verde with the support of the Government of Angola and the Ministerio do Ambiente.
+In April 2017, Ong and Miss Earth 2016 Katherine Espín flew to Angola for the Earth Day 2017 and for the crowning of Miss Earth Angola 2017 and also ayyended a tree planting activity together with Fundacao Verde with the support of the Government of Angola and the Ministerio do Ambiente.

-She traveled in various countries during her reign as Miss Earth 2015 such as Réunion Island, Vietnam, the United States, Colombia, Sri Lanka, Mauritius, China, Singapore, Czech Republic, Germany and all over the Philippines to raise environmental public awareness.

 Ong served as the muse of Thailand delegates in the opening ceremony of the 2019 Southeast Asian Games held at the Philippine Arena in the Philippines on November 30, 2019.

-She appeared in the cover page of an American monthly women's fashion magazine Harper's Bazaar- Vietnam edition in November 2020 edition.
+She appeared in the cover page of a Harper's Bazaar- Vietnam edition in November 2020 edition.